 The overall diversity and richness of native species and communities in NSW remains under threat of further decline.
-The conservation status of 64% of land-based vertebrate species is currently not threatened.

 |Indicator and status||Environmental